How Stem Cells Can be Used to Address the Symptoms of Disease?

 Why Are Stem Cells Important to the Body?

 These multi-potent cells are the body’s natural healers and builders.
 Stem cells are the basic building blocks used by the body to re-grow or repair tissue and restore function.
-Adipose stem cells are particularly potent as a stem cell treatment source, as well as particularly abundant one.
+Adipose stem cells are particularly potent as a stem cell source, as well as particularly abundant one.

 Which Type of Stem Cell Is Most Useful and Why?

-Stem cell treatments using adult stem cells derived from the patient’s own fat stores is quickly outpacing prior types of stem cell therapy.
+Stem cell therapies using adult stem cells derived from the patient’s own fat stores is quickly outpacing prior types of stem cell therapy.
 Also called adipose mesenchymal stem cells (AMSCs), these multi-potent cells are not only particularly abundant, they are also particularly potent.

 In addition, they also have the added advantage of being easily harvested during a minimally invasive, outpatient procedure that requires no recovery time afterward.
-Since stem cell therapy methods at NSI Stem Cell Centers are done using the patient’s own stem cells, there is extremely low to no risk of rejection of the stem cell treatment.
+Since stem cell therapy methods at NSI Stem Cell Centers are done using the patient’s own stem cells, there is extremely low to no risk of rejection of the stem cell therapy.

 What Do Stem Cell Injections Do?

 Injection therapies that employ AMSCs are being used to reverse or prevent an impressive array of medical conditions.
 For example, stem cell therapy can be used to replace cells that have suffered damage caused through chemo therapy, injury or illness.
-Stem cell treatment can also be used to boost the immune system, and help the body to battles certain cancers, including leukemia.
+Stem cell therapy can also be used to boost the immune system, and help the body to battles certain cancers, including leukemia.

 Why Is It Called A Stem Cell?